Configuration

 See Single Sign-On for detailed provider-specific setup guides.

-The License tab shows your current license status and allows you to manage your DFIRe license.
+The License & Updates tab shows your current license status and allows you to manage your DFIRe license.

 License Status